dgurnick/decouple_and_purge/README.md

 > Goals for this year are in quarters (stabilise personally, locally, financially, then look outward).
 > Be a source of gravity for others.

 > It's 3/4 time in the style of Elliott Smith.
+Should be a bit aggressive.
+> It's also very normal rhyme here.
+Which is ok for pop culture.

 ``` text
 -- Verse